-- Agricultural Conservation Acquisitions Grants to protect important agricultural lands under threat of conversion to nonagricultural uses through the acquisition of voluntary, permanent agricultural conservation easements (easements) or fee title purchases. - Agricultural Conservation Planning Grants to develop and implement plans for the protection of agricultural lands at risk of conversion to nonagricultural uses.
+- Agricultural Conservation Acquisition Capacity Funding Grants to develop agricultural conservation easement and fee acquisition projects and/or cover associated costs to help close acquisition projects where the cost of the acquisition is covered by an alternate source of funding. - Agricultural Conservation Acquisitions Grants to protect important agricultural lands under threat of conversion to nonagricultural uses through the acquisition of voluntary, permanent agricultural conservation easements (easements) or fee title purchases.

+• Agricultural Conservation Planning - Grants to develop and implement plans for the protection of agricultural lands under pressure of being converted to non-agricultural uses.